elastic/ecctl/docs/ecctl_platform_allocator_vacate.md

 ## ecctl platform allocator vacate

-Moves all the resources from the specified allocator
+Moves all the resources from the specified allocator (Available for ECE only)

 ### Synopsis

-Moves all the resources from the specified allocator
+Moves all the resources from the specified allocator (Available for ECE only)

 ```
 ecctl platform allocator vacate <allocator-id> [flags]